 This prong collar is ideal for large dogs since it can stand up to a strong, intense pull.
 We like that it is an easy-on design with a plastic buckle that loosens the strap to be able to bring it over the head and a D-ring for the leash attachment.
 It is 20 inches in size and the company offers extra links and vinyl comfort tips to purchase separately.

 It is argon welded and chrome plated for increased strength and durability, plus it will not tarnish or rust.
-When using a prong collar, it is important to fit it correctly and apply it appropriately to prevent injury to your dog.
+When using a prong or pinch collar, it is important to fit it correctly and apply it appropriately to prevent injury to your dog.
 The links are removable too so you can customize the fit to your dog.

 On the downside, this collar may be too large and aggressive for smaller sized breeds.
 But it works well to train larger dogs to behave when out for a walk.